-Roman subjects in Phoenicia also invented blown glass, and mold-made pottery and oil lamps were also first made in the Roman period.
-Roman engineers also designed better sailing ships, experimenting with building ships more efficiently from the inside out rather than from the outside in.
+May 2016 - What we call Roman science is a mixture of two different things.
+The first is the discoveries and inventions made by scientists working in parts of West Asia and Africa that the Romans had conquered.
+In these places, scientists had already been working for a long time, and they just kept on working under Roman rule (and then under Islamic rule later on).
+In Phoenicia, craft workers invented blown glass, and mold-made pottery and oil lamps.
+It's probably Phoenicians, too, who designed better sailing ships, experimenting with building ships more efficiently from the inside out rather than from the outside in.
 They also developed triangular sails, which we call "lateen sails" (or Latin sails), that helped ships tack into the wind, so they could sail a different direction from the way the wind was blowing.

-The Romans didn't do that much work in mathematics, held back by the clumsy Roman numbers.
-The Roman astronomer Ptolemy developed new theories about how all the planets moved around the Earth, and even if his ideas were mostly wrong, he took very careful measurements that helped later astronomers figure out the truth.
+Throughout Roman rule the best colleges stayed where they had been before: in Egypt, and in Greece at Plato's Academy and Aristotle's Lyceum.
+The famous University of Alexandria kept on teaching students and gathering scholars after the Romans conquered Egypt.
+Egyptian doctors continued to lead the world in medicine, and here the astronomer Ptolemy developed new theories about how all the planets moved around the Earth, and even if his ideas were mostly wrong, he took very careful measurements that helped later astronomers figure out the truth.
 Ptolemy also produced a better map of the world, though it still got a lot of things wrong.

 Science in Ancient Rome, by Jacqueline Harris (1998).

 Cool stuff we've been enjoying: Looking for Valentine's gifts?
 Check out these new Chromebooks - all the computer you need for only $229.00!.
 Then study in peace with these Beats wireless headphones - for the exact same price!
 When you're done, show off your presentation or watch a movie with this excellent smartphone projector for only $39.99!